 Now back fill over the compost to form a small ridge.
 As the potato foliage breaks through bank up the ridge in stages.

 Banking up reduces the possibility of weeds and greening of potatoes (poisonous).
 You may need to apply water in a dry May.

 Immediately after flowers have started to die back try lifting some new potatoes for that taste you cannot buy.

 For storing - Remove the top foliage as it naturally dies back or when any blight branches are seen.
 In a dry period carefully lift potatoes and leave on top of the soil to dry off to harden the skins for a day or two.
 Apply more drying and sort carefully to remove any damaged/diseased potatoes.
+Take particular attention to look for slug damage and blight which you should be able to smell (see pic).
 Bag into woven hessian sacks so that air circulates.
 Store in a light free, frost free but cool place.
 Check their condition every few weeks.